 During the 1884-1885 winter season, the Taylors were living in Cambridge and 31 Gloucester was the home of John Marshall Ward, treasurer of the Boston Theatre, and his wife, Elizabeth (Tolman) Ward.
 Living with them were his mother, Amanda (Atherton) Ward, the widow of Charles Trowbridge Ward, and his sister, Catherine Dexter (Ward) Perry, the former wife of William Cabot Gorham Perry.
 They continued to live at 31 Gloucester during the 1886-1887 season, but moved thereafter to 361 Beacon.

 The Taylors resumed living at 31 Gloucester, but were again living elsewhere during the 1894-1895 winter season, and 31 Gloucester was the home of John Vaughn Apthorp, a dealer in real estate and mortgages, and his wife, Mary Sarah (Sargent) Thomas Apthorp.
 They had lived at 352 Marlborough during the previous season.
+They also maintained a home in Cohasset.
 By the 1895-1896 season, they had moved to an apartment at 186 Commonwealth.

 By the 1895-1896 winter season, the Taylors were living at 31 Gloucester again.
 During the next season, they were joined there by John Chase Howe and his daughter, Marie Howe.
 John Chase Howe was a dealer in dye stuffs, paint, and isinglass.
 He was a widower.
 In July of 1897, He married again, to Mabel Allison Yates.
 The same month, Marie Howe married Mabel Yates’s brother, Walter Yates, a ship chandler.